Hugh K. Leatherman Terminal

 Saving Costs and Managing Challenges at South Carolina’s Newest Container Terminal

 Entities up and down the East Coast of the U.S. are expanding the capacity of their ports to accommodate larger ships from the widened Panama Canal.
-But there is only one new permitted container port in development today in the U.S.: the Hugh K. Leatherman Terminal in North Charleston, S.C.
+But there is only one new permitted container port in development today in the U.S.: the Hugh K. Leatherman Terminal in North Charleston, South Carolina.

 Serving as the project’s program manager, our team has worked around challenging site conditions, waterways, roads and motorists to deliver millions of dollars in savings for South Carolina Ports Authority.
 The first phase of the Hugh K. Leatherman Terminal, which includes container-handling cranes and highway interchanges, is on track to open in March 2021.
 We’re providing program management, construction site supervision, quality assurance and review of the detailed design for $310 million of the $985 million project.
 Phase one includes a new 1,400-foot berth and a container yard to accommodate 700,000 twenty-foot equivalent container units.